mtelewa/flight-scanner/README.md

 * Future features may inlcude
   * Adding more details about the airports and displaying this in the message before booking
   * Improved navigation options
+  * Add birthdate or email into user input to distinguish users with same name and flight details
+  * Allow user to book for more than one person at a time

 ## Google Sheets